ppjian19/ppjian19.github.io/index.md

 I am a M.S. student in Phamaceutical Sciences at West China School of Pharmacy, Sichuan University, advised by [Prof. Guo-Bo Li](https://www.ddtmlab.org/).
 My research focuses on **Al-assisted drug design**, exploring the potential of artificial intelligence to accelerate the discovery and development of new medications.

-If you are interested in my research, l would love to chat and collaborate, please email me at - *pengjian[at]stu.scu.edu[dot]cn*
+If you are interested in my research, l would love to chat and collaborate, please email me at - *pengjian[at]stu.scu.edu.cn*

 ---